vasudev-sharma/ML-Pipeline-with-VertexAI-for-batch-and-real-time-serving/README.md

 1. With Batch Serving + Online

 ## Training
+Problem: To Predict the busyness of a certain geographical region.
+The project uses a dataset containing the courier locations captured during food collection at restaurants during a time interval.

 Training can be done in two modes: locally or on Cloud instance (such as Vertex AI)

 1. To train locally, run `python -m src.training_script`